iliaamiri/a-web-bot-for-booking-the-closest-possible-appointment-on-ICBC-Driver-Licensing/README.md

 ```

 ## Rename the config-sample.js to config.js

+## Setup and run the Selenium server and give the right port number and server ip in config.js

 *!!! don't forget to keep that config.js file safe from any accesses !!!*